CieloCris/Credit_Risk_Analysis/README.md

 ## Summary

-After developing, training, applying, and analyzing the different algorithms that we previously explained, we conclude that the supervised machine learning model with the best performance and the one that we suggest to be used is the Easy Ensemble ADABoost Classifier, not only because it has a better Balanced Accuracy Score, but also because in its Classification Report there is a balance between precision, sensitivity and f1, while in the other models the precision is overfitted and the recall was low.
-In addition, the confusion matrix and the classification report have more favorable metrics in terms of sensitivity, precision, and F1 score.
+After developing, training, applying, and analyzing the different algorithms that we previously explained, we conclude that the supervised machine learning model with the best performance and the one that we suggest to be used is the Easy Ensemble ADABoost Classifier, not only because it has a better Balanced Accuracy Score, but also because in its Classification Report there is a balance between precision, sensitivity, and f1 score, while in the other models the precision is overfitted and the recall was low.
+In addition, the confusion matrix and the classification report have more favorable metrics in terms of sensitivity, precision, and harmony.

-Another recommendation is to look for other models and do more tests to find better results.
+Another recommendation is to look for other models and do more training and tests in order to find better results.